 - Not performing the procedure correctly.
 Failure to follow standard operating procedures can be grounds for medical malpractice if the failure causes the patient physical or emotional harm.
 Incorrect procedures can affect internal organs, can affect blood flow or the amount of oxygen, or can cause a range of dangers and complications

-An improper diagnosis or a delayed diagnosis
+Improper diagnosis or a delayed diagnosis

 If a doctor makes an incorrect diagnosis or delays the right diagnosis, then two problems arise:

-First the patient continues to suffer until there is a correct diagnosis.
+First, the patient continues to suffer until there is a correct diagnosis.

 Second, the delay may mean that available treatments are not available.